fxev90/test_fulltime/README.md

 Searches within the commits index.
 Returns the 5th page of results.
 Limits the number of results to 5 per page.
+Note:  Wait for the start of every minute for the nest app populate the database with github commits

 Running the React Application (This react application is build with vite typescript template) Navigate to the git_commits_react folder and install the dependencies: